genomicssport/enafetch/README.md

 - a rustlang command line application to access ena and download files asynchronously.
 - made for high performance computing where you can put the project numbers and links will be ready.
+- just specify the project number and your files will be ready.
 ```
 cargo install --path .
 or